mdmurbach/ImpedanceAnalyzer/docs/source/index.rst

         config.py           <-- config file for Flask app requirements.txt    <-- list of python packages used to setup environment

+At the heart of the flask application is the application module:

 .. automodule:: application